 Question Management response What arrangements does the Council have in place to prevent and detect non-compliance with laws and regulations?
 The Council's Constitution, together with its Contract Procedure Rules and Section 151 Standards contain specific provisions applicable to all officers dealing with the implementation of Council policies and decisions.
 All contracts are required to be signed or sealed by officers within Legal Services who ensure that appropriate authorisation is in place as well as ensuring compliance with all applicable legislation.
 How does management gain assurance that all relevant laws and regulations have been complied with?
-Through the supervision in place throughout all directorates and through, in addition to the matters dealt with above, the requirement that all proposed executive decisions are approved for legality by the Council's Head of democratic & Partnership Services - its chief legal officer Have there been any instances of non-compliance or suspected non-compliance with law and regulation since 1 April 2012, or earlier with an on-going impact on the 2012/13 financial statements?
+Through the supervision in place throughout all directorates and through, in addition to the matters dealt with above, the requirement that all proposed executive decisions are approved for legality by the Council's Head of Democratic & Partnership Services - its chief legal officer.
+Have there been any instances of non-compliance or suspected non- compliance with law and regulation since 1 April 2013, or earlier with an on-going impact on the 2013/14 financial statements?
 No What arrangements does the Council have in place to identify, evaluate and account for litigation or claims?
 All potential litigation claims must be notified either to Legal Services or to Insurance Services or to both where advice will be provided on the merits of the potential litigation, its possible value and the course of conduct required to deal with it.
 Is there any actual or potential litigation or claims that would affect the financial statements?
 None not already identified Have there been any reports from other regulatory bodies, such as HM Revenues and Customs which indicate non-compliance?
 No How is the Audit Committee provided with assurance that all relevant laws and regulations have been complied with?
 Audit Committee considers internal reports dealing with the full range of matters affecting the Council.
-Should any non-compliance with laws or regulations be identified it would be reported to audit committee together with the comments of the Head of democratic & Partnership Services Question Audit Committee response Is the Audit Committee aware of any non-compliance with relevant laws and regulations?
-No. There have not been any issues brought to the attention of the Audit Committee.
-If there have been instances of non-compliance, what oversight has the Audit Committee had to ensure that actions are taken by management to address any gaps in control?
-Regular reports to the Audit Committee would set out issues of non compliance and, where required, agreed actions by managers to prevent any such happening going forward.
+Should any non-compliance with laws or regulations be identified it would be reported to Audit Committee together with the comments of the Head of Democratic & Partnership Services .